Chuhan-Huang/econometrics-github-lab/README.md

 Data File	Description	Used For
 <br>maketable2.dta	Data used to replicate Table 2 (OLS regressions)	Table 2
-  maketable4.dta	Data used to replicate Table 4 (2SLS and first stage)	Table 4
+<br>maketable4.dta	Data used to replicate Table 4 (2SLS and first stage)	Table 4
-  maketable5.dta	Data used to replicate Table 5 (IV with additional controls)	Table 5
+<br>maketable5.dta	Data used to replicate Table 5 (IV with additional controls)	Table 5

 # Replicated Tables and Responsibilities

 Each group member replicated one main table from the original paper:

-Table	Description	Method
+<br>Table	Description	Method
-Table 2	OLS relationship between institutions and income	OLS Table 4	IV regressions using settler mortality + first stage	2SLS Table 5	IV regressions with additional institutional, legal, and religion controls	2SLS + OLS
+<br>Table 2	OLS relationship between institutions and income	OLS
+<br>Table 4	IV regressions using settler mortality + first stage	2SLS
+<br>Table 5	IV regressions with additional institutional, legal, and religion controls	2SLS + OLS

 # R Scripts and Workflow